Bengaluru dentist hailed for saving life of migrant worker, child

-A dentist in Bengaluru has suddenly become the toast of the town for not only saving a migrant woman labourer, who delivered her child on a pavement here, but also reviving her new born.
-Though the incident occurred on April 14 morning, it came to light only recently with social media users showering praises on Ramya Himanish, who runs a dental clinic in Dodda Bommasandra.
+A city-based woman dentist is earning plaudits for reviving the new born of a migrant labourer, who delivered the child outside the former's clinic after failing to find a hospital despite a 7-km walk.
+Though the incident occurred on April 14 morning, it came to light recently and social media users have been showering praises on Dr Ramya Himanish, who runs a dental clinic in Dodda Bommasandra area here.

-The migrant labourer Shanti from North India had walked seven kilometres looking for a hospital and when she could not find one, she delivered the baby, as she went into labour, on the pavement next to the clinic, which had not opened by then.
-As the child did not respond, the husband wrapped it with a newspaper assuming it had died.
+The migrant labourer Shanti had walked seven kms looking for a hospital in the city, where public and private transport has been suspended due to the ongoing lockdown, but could not find one.
+As she went into labour, the young woman had delivered the child on the pavement next to Himanish's clinic, which had not opened by then.

+When the child did not respond, the woman's husband assumed it had died and wrapped it with a newspaper.
+When Himanish noticed the woman lying on the kerb bleeding, she immediately took her and the baby inside the clinic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)